 Otago International Pathway Scholarships

-These scholarships are for international students enrolling in Foundation Year.
+These scholarships are for international students enrolling in the Pathways programme in 2021.

 The POPO Foundation Scholarship Programme is for Polynesian students and the Tū Kahika programme is for Māori students.